 FDA Smoking Labels 2012: Who should teach your children not to smoke?

+Would seeing this on a cigarette label keep you from smoking?
 It may be preaching to the choir.
-How many smokers do you know
+How many smokers do you know that hope to remain smokers until they die from lung cancer? |

 Let me get this straight up front.
 I hate everything about smoking.
 Everything.
 It has absolutely no redeemable quality.
 At all.
 If someone made me choose between smoking one cigarette and taking a bath in cat vomit and skunk juice, I would choose the latter.
 Do I need to clarify that further?